British Bugs

 Family: Pentatomidae

-A very scarce species (RDB3) which is confined mainly to areas of damp heathland and acid grassland in the New Forest area of Hampshire, with scattered and isolated records from other southern counties, the midlands and Wales.
+A very scarce species; almost all recent records are from damp heathland and acid grassland in the New Forest area of Hampshire and the Isle of Wight.

 Adult: All year